 Yes, the companies that collaborate with Mario Cucinella Architects are all companies that habitually use the BIM methodology.
-As a matter of fact, companies that don’t keep up are increasingly at risk of being cut off.
+Companies that don’t keep up are increasingly at risk of being cut off.

-Obviously, there is still a market linked to traditional design, but these companies won’t go too far or participate in innovation.
+There is still a market linked to traditional design, but these companies won’t go too far or participate in innovation.
 BIM helps you to design consciously and to respond to the needs of the moment.
 The most important rule is to make the most of the building's potential.
-Each element is designed to optimise space.
+Each element is designed to optimize space.

 BIM has become integral.
 But at what level are we now?
 And what do you see in the future?

-Also for management reasons, the parametric model is definitely focused on controlling the life of the building.
+Also, for management reasons, the parametric model is focused on controlling the life of the building.
 Evolution has been quite rapid, obviously not as fast as software development.
-I must say, however, that companies have been sought on and in less than a decade, they have made several steps forward.
+I must say, however, that companies have been sought, and in less than a decade, they have made several steps forward.

 When asked what I imagine for the future, very simply, we as a studio are already designing a prototype of a house in 3D printing, with raw earth.

-3D printers are able to reproduce masonry with static and insulation relevance.
-This is the future and the only way to access it is through parametric design, therefore with the BIM methodology.
+3D printers can reproduce masonry with static and insulation relevance.
+This is the future, and the only way to access it is through parametric design, therefore, with the BIM methodology.

 Want to gain access to and download BIM objects from more than 1900 brands?